Uiryeong County: 19th century

+20th century

+During the Japanese colonial era, the county was called Ginei and was a part of the now-defunct Keishōnan Province.

+The administrative division changed in 1914, which involved merging Gungryumyeon of Hapcheon County, which made Uiryeong County contain 13 myeons.

+In March 14, 1919, a protest broke out in Uiryeong myeon, and protest was part of an independence movement.
+The protest went on for 3 days.

-In 1938, Lee Byung-chull, a resident of Uiryeong, founded Samsung in the nearby city of Daegu.
+In 1938, Lee Byung-chull, a resident of Uiryeong, founded Samsung in the nearby city of Taikyu (now Daegu).

+During the Korean War in the 1950s, the region was devastated by Communist attacks.

-On the evening of 26 April 1982, policeman Woo Bum-kon went on a shooting and bombing rampage through several villages in Uiryeong County, killing 56 people and wounding 35 others in the worst non-terrorist spree killing in history.
+On the evening of 26 April 1982, policeman Woo Bum-kon went on a shooting and bombing rampage through several villages in Uiryeong County, killing 56 people and wounding around 35 others in the worst non-terrorist spree killing in history.

 Climate

 Transportation

 Uiryeong has a convenient location as it sits between Jinju to the west and Haman/Masan/Changwon to the East.
 A bus runs regularly from the bus terminal in Uiryeong-Eup to all major cities in South Korea.
 A bus journey to Masan or Jinju takes approximately 35 minutes and 45 minutes respectively from Uiryeong bus terminal, while the journey to Busan takes 1 hour.
 It is also possible to take a bus directly to Seoul from Uiryeong.

 The biggest problem in terms of transportation is that the intercity buses stop running to Uiryeong from the nearby cities fairly early in the evening.
 The last bus from Busan is 6:40 PM, from Jinju, it's 7:30 PM and from Masan, it's 9:00 PM.